-Is Your IRA Protected in Bankruptcy?
+Is Your IRA Protected from Creditors in Bankruptcy?

 Can creditors take some or part of your IRA funds if you file for bankruptcy?
 Learn more about the federal protections that exist and to what extent they protect your IRAs.

-Most people are familiar with the laws that protect 401(k) plans from bankruptcies and insurance that protects individual deposit accounts from bank failures.
+Most people are familiar with the laws that protect 401(k) plans from bankruptcy and insurance that protects individual deposit accounts from bank failures.
 But are there any federal protections for individual retirement accounts (IRAs)?
 The short answer is yes.

-The Employee Retirement Income Security Act (ERISA) protects 401(k) plans from employer and employee bankruptcies and the Federal Deposit Insurance Corporation (FDIC) insurance protects up to $250,000 in individual deposit accounts from bank failures.
+The Employee Retirement Income Security Act (ERISA) protects 401(k) plans from employer and employee bankruptcies, and the Federal Deposit Insurance Corporation (FDIC) insurance protects up to $250,000 in individual deposit accounts from bank failures.

 For IRA holders, there are limited protections in place through the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA).
 Before its enactment, IRA holders relied solely on state law to shield their assets.